 14. How much does a CNC mill cost?

 The cost of a CNC milling machine depends on the system of your choice and the size of the accessories selected.
 For example, a small table-top machine is available from as little as 4,000 euros, while high-end systems with Heidenhain control have a correspondingly higher subscription price.

 15. Does imes-icore GmbH also sell used CNC milling machines?

-From time to time, customers may want to pay an old milling machine to purchase a new CNC milling machine.
-This makes it possible for us to have used CNC milling machines available.
-We sell these on, if you want to buy used a CNC milling machine.
+From time to time, customers may want to pay an old mill to purchase a new CNC mill.
+This makes it possible for us to have a used CNC mill available.
+We sell these on, if you want to buy a used CNC milling machine.